chadhs/project-euler/README.md

 my progress on projecteuler.net problems

-for your own sake, solve problems own your own before looking at my terrible solutions.  ;-)
+for your own sake, solve problems on your own before looking at my terrible solutions.  ;-)